deanebarker/content-cloud-profile-visitor-groups/README.md

 profile.Add("first_name", "Deane"); // If the "first_name" key was added by another loader, you'll get an error
 ```

-The `ExternalData` class in the source provides some examples.
+The `SampleLoaders` class in the source provides some examples.

 There are two injected services.
 They're established in `AddProfileManager`, but can be replaced anytime after that: